variancehammer/CQB/README.md

 This is a collection of notable deviations from either the original *Zone Mortalis* rules, or the main rulebook for Warhammer 40K:

 **Zone Mortalis**:
+* Several rules, such as Difficult Terrain and the rules for wrecked vehicles have been removed as they no longer exist in the paradigm of 8th edition.
+* Removed most mentions of Walkers, as they don't exist as a discrete category anymore - this makes them *less* useful in *CQB*, which is a problem.
+* Deepstrike Mishap no longer exists as a concept - the new rules reflect an increased risk of losses due to these types of deployments.
+* Similarly, "Falling Back" now means something entirely different, so the rules for the Morale phase have been entirely rewritten.

 **Main Rulebook**:
 * The nature of *CQB* battles necessitates a departure from the "in terrain" paradigm of 8th Edition back to the 7th Edition paradigm of "behind terrain".
 Editing the terrain rules is probably the largest wholesale change.